-Tennis and badminton had been popular lawn games since medieval times, so this type of game was a part of the public consciousness.
-Though no single individual receives credit for the “invention” of table tennis, most historians agree that it spread quickly after someone improvised a miniature version of the full scale lawn game when inclement weather kept tennis players indoors.
+Tennis and badminton had been popular lawn games since medieval times, so this game was a part of the public consciousness.
+Though no single individual receives credit for the “invention” of table tennis, most historians agree that it spread quickly after someone improvised a miniature version of the full-scale lawn game when inclement weather kept tennis players indoors.

-Flim-flam, whiff-whaff, and gossima were all early names for table tennis until John Jacques introduced the game to the English masses with the appealing name of Ping Pong.
+Flim-flam, whiff-whaff, and gossima were all early names for table tennis in table tennis history until John Jacques introduced the game to the English masses with the appealing name of Ping Pong.
 This catchy name, which imitated the sounds of the ball striking the table and the calfskin paddles, helped the game soar to popularity.

 The Celluloid Ball